medic/nginx-local-ip/README.md

 separates each number from the IP address by `-` (isn't `.`): https://192-168-0-3.my.local-ip.co .

-Anyway you will see the final URL when the container is launched logged in the console:
+Anyway, you will see the final URL logged in the console when the container is launched:

 ![nginx-local-ip startup](docs/img/nginx-local-ip-startup.png)